Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Related work

-Technical indicators are commonly used features in ML studies for predicting various financial markets, as seen in \cite{borovkova2019ensemble} and \cite{choudhry2008hybrid}.
+Technical indicators are valuable tools for making predictions and trading decisions, offering financial market participants valuable insights into market trends.
+They are commonly used features in ML studies for predicting various financial markets, as seen in \cite{borovkova2019ensemble} and \cite{choudhry2008hybrid}.
 However, they have received less attention as input features in the cryptocurrency literature.
-For instance, a tree-based classification model is built by~\cite{huang2019predicting} to assess whether Bitcoin returns are predictable.
-They create 124 indicators based on five categories of them using Python's TA-Lib library, which include overlap study, momentum, cycle, volatility, and pattern recognition indicators.
-According to their results, the model has predictive power for narrow intraday ranges of Bitcoin and outperforms the buy-and-hold strategy.
-The study also concludes that technical analysis is useful in the Bitcoin market, despite the fact that non-fundamental factors are the primary drivers of its value.
-Also, a study by~\cite{alonso2020convolution} predicts trends of six popular cryptocurrencies (Bitcoin, Dash, Ethereum, Litecoin, Monero, and Ripple) using eighteen technical indicators derived from one-year data.
-They classify one-minute trends into three categories (increase, neutral, or decrease) using four different neural network architectures, including convolutional neural networks and multilayer perceptrons.
-Their results suggest that all cryptocurrencies are predictable to a certain extent by using technical indicators.
-However, the study focuses on short-term trend prediction, which is subject to the limitations such as response times and liquidity issues.
-Moreover, their proposed hybrid network outperforms other models, and their performances are better at predicting Bitcoin, Ethereum, and Litecoin.
-In another study, \cite{akyildirim2021prediction} test the predictability of twelve cryptocurrencies using four ML algorithms, including support vector machine (SVM) and logistic regression.
+For instance, \citet{huang2019predicting} build a tree-based model to assess Bitcoin return predictability, using 124 indicators categorised into overlap study, momentum, cycle, volatility, and pattern recognition.
+Their model shows predictive power for Bitcoin's narrow intraday ranges and outperforms the buy-and-hold strategy, demonstrating the utility of technical analysis in Bitcoin despite its value being driven mainly by non-fundamental factors.
+Another study by \citet{alonso2020convolution} predicts trends for six cryptocurrencies—Bitcoin, Dash, Ethereum, Litecoin, Monero, and Ripple—using eighteen technical indicators calculated from one year of data.
+They classify one-minute trends into increase, neutral, or decrease categories with four neural network architectures, including convolutional neural networks and multilayer perceptrons.
+The study demonstrates that all cryptocurrencies can be predicted to some extent with technical indicators, with better performance for Bitcoin, Ethereum, and Litecoin.
+However, short-term predictions are limited by response times and liquidity issues.
+In another study, \citet{akyildirim2021prediction} analysed the predictability of 12 cryptocurrencies using four ML algorithms, including support vector machine (SVM) and logistic regression.
 For their investigations, they use past price information and eight technical indicators, including the five-day relative strength index (RSI) and simple moving average (SMA) as features for their models.
 The results show that all four algorithms have an average classification accuracy consistently above the 50\% threshold for all cryptocurrencies.